atsign-foundation/atsign.dev/content/en/docs/guides/dess-setup/dess-aws/_index.md

 #### a) Assignment of Static IP <a name="static_IP"></a>

-Next up our list of activities is providing our instance with static IP and linking our domain to it.
+Next up, is to provide our instance with a static IP and linking our domain to it.

-When you click on your instance name it will take you to management console of it which should look like this:
+When you click on your instance name, it will take you to the management console, which should look like this:

 ![img](images/clip_image002-16272853840264.jpg)

 This is where you control hardware, connectivity and if needed can delete your instance.

-Lets configure static IP address for your new instance.
+Lets configure a static IP address for your new instance.
 Navigate to Networking and click on Create static IP:

 ![img](images/clip_image003.png)

-Our region and instance is selected so the only thing left is to name our static IP.
-I selected name atsign-static, but it can be any name you like.
+Our region and instance is selected, so the only thing left is to name our static IP.
+I selected the name atsign-static, but it can be any name you like.

 ![img](images/clip_image005.jpg)